 The Hero Ingredient: Two words: Golden milk.
 Though this recipe uses pre-made golden milk, creating this glorious ingredient from scratch is easy.
 All it takes is some coconut milk and powerful super herbs such as turmeric, cinnamon, ground ginger, and black pepper.
 Add a dash of coconut sugar to sweeten.
 The outcome is a richly flavorful kick with an unexpected spicy, sweetness.

 Pro Tip: Taylor Kiser of Food Faith Fitness writs this “perfectly plant-based-meatless-Monday-kinda-meal is boasting a heavy hit of flavor.”
 She reminds us it’s a great way to “eat the rainbow” on the daily.
+We agree.

 Why We Love It: This recipe is incredibly healthy and soothing to our tummies.
 If you’re feeling a seasonal cold creepin’ in just throw these ingredients in your slow cooker and prepare to feel an instant boost.